William-King977/cloud_computing_and_aws/README.md

    * Set the Name tag to `Eng84_william_private_rt`
    * Select your VPC
    * Click `Create`
-   * NOTE: This route table is not connected to the internet.
+   * NOTE: This route table will not be connected to the internet.
 2. With the new route table selected, select the `Subnet Associations` tab
 3. Click `Edit subnet associations` and do the following:
    * Select the PRIVATE subnet you have created